IASSIST: History

+Africa Chapter

+The IASSIST Africa Chapter is currently the only Regional Chapter of IASSIST.
+Regional chapters of IASSIST support the expedient and efficient management of IASSIST affairs and activities within their regions.
+The Africa Chapter was officially launched in 2021 during the first IASSIST Africa Regional Workshop held in Kampala, Uganda.
+It has members from several African countries and holds an annual regional workshop where members come together to discuss and share emerging trends and issues in IT, research and data services.

 IASSIST Quarterly (IQ)

-The IASSIST Quarterly (ISSN: 0739-1137) is a peer-reviewed, indexed, open access quarterly journal of articles dealing with social science information and data services.
+The IASSIST Quarterly (ISSN: 2331-4141 Online, 0739–1137 Print) is a peer-reviewed, indexed, open access quarterly journal of articles dealing with social science information and data services.
 IQ represents an international cooperative effort on the part of individuals managing, operating, or using machine-readable data archives, data libraries, and data services.
 The IQ is published by the IASSIST and hosted by the University of Alberta Libraries.